mahdimotamedi/nextjs-simple-example/readme.md

 # NextJS Simple Example

-This is a simple next js example to learn how Next work.
+This is a simple next js example to learn the basics.

 ## Installation